praesongprasit/EventSiteTest/src/panellists/rachel-collingridge.md

 <p> I remember back in the day talking about the smartest person in the room as though there was only ever gonna be 1, and they would be the singular smart person.
 And I just don't think that's the case at all.
 Everyone brings, all sorts of smartness that they can they can learn from each other all the time. </p>

-<p> So those are and that was Aliesha, of course who, talked about that.
+<p> So those are, and that was Aliesha, of course, who talked about that.
 So that's three things.
 Anyone else?
 Gotta pick up your microphone. </p>

-<p>Rahul: Not so much from this morning, but just, sitting here observing the audience as you piled in and the, the crowd out there, having lunch, what an incredibly diverse audience it is and maybe it's a reflection of the content of the day and what's being presented and what's being talked about.</p>
+<p>Rahul: Not so much from this morning, but just, sitting here observing the audience as you piled in and, the crowd out there, having lunch, what an incredibly diverse audience it is and maybe it's a reflection of the content of the day and what's being presented and what's being talked about.</p>

 <p> But, I'm one of those conference projects.
 I go to a handful a year, and this level of diversity is not always present in a technology conference, so it's neat to see. </p>